masc-ucsc/livehd/docs/projects.md

 For the bimap, the sview is replicated for both directions.
 Again, the refactor should share the sview across the two mmap_maps.

+## mmap_lib set optimized for lgraph

+Most lgraph have consecutive (or just 1-3 skip) node ids.
+Several algorithms use sets.
+Currently, we use the absl::flat_hash_set.
+This has a high overhead (store hash+xtra is around 8 bytes per entry) for when a simple bit enough if the set is dense (consecutive nids).

+We can not use dense arrays because we have the hierarchy which creates "gaps".
+A potential "good enough" solution is to use the mmap_lib map but store 64 (8bytes) consecutive bit vector.
+This means that the index hash is (xx>>5) and the lower bits (xx&0x1F) are used to select the bit in the map entry.
+This amortizes the map entry costs over several "likely consecutive" entries in the map.

 ## mmap_lib::vector erase (pop_back)

 The current only way to shrink a mmap_lib::vector is with a resize command.
 It